Oyiyi/oyiyi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Over the past years, I have gained professional experience in finance, working in Los Angeles and the Bay Area, California.
+My focus has been on consulting, strategic finance, partnerships, and the FinTech industry.
+My day-to-day work involves extensive cross-functional collaboration and strategic decision-making with the executive team.

+Currently, I am dedicating my time to the fields of LLM x finance, exploring how AI-driven technologies can enhance decision-making, risk assessment, and operational efficiency in the finance industry.
+I am particularly interested in developing and researching LLM-based agents and agentic workflows that serve as trustworthy, secure, and private tools for financial applications.

-I graduated from Peking University for my Bachelor Degree in Finance and Quantitative Method, and completed my Master Degree at University of Southern California in Financial Mathematics.
-Currently I’m studying at Master of Computer Science Program at Georgia Institute of Technology.
+I earned my Bachelor's degree in Finance and Quantitative Methods from Peking University and my Master's degree in Financial Mathematics from the University of Southern California.
+Currently, I am pursuing a Master’s in Computer Science at the Georgia Institute of Technology.

 More:
 Coming soon!